imanghafoori1/laravel-heyman/README.md

 HeyMan::  (situation) ->   (condition)   -> otherwise() -> (reaction) ;
 ```

-After considering situations it is time to check some conditions
+After mentioning the situation, it is time to mention the condition.

 #### 1- Gates

 ```php
 // define Gate
 Gate::define('hasRole', function(){...});